 If you’re looking for a helpful but straightforward template designed for more general screenplay writing, this one is a fantastic choice:

-Screenplay writing prompt templates will help you structure your story and it will make sure you include all elements required of a screenplay.
+A screenplay writing template will help you structure your story and it will make sure you include all elements required of a screenplay.

 The index cards are a pretty universal feature when it comes to writing software.
 There are different versions, but they all serve the same purpose.
 Virtual note cards can be arranged on the screen, in a similar fashion to a corkboard.